biocore/pyqi/doc/index.rst

 pyqi is open source software, available under the BSD license.

-Development is currently occurring primarily in the `Caporaso <http://www.caporaso.us>`_ and `Knight <https://knightlab.colorado.edu/>`_ labs (at Northern Arizona University and University of Colorado, respectively), but the goal is for pyqi to be a very open development effort.
+Development is primarily occurring in the [Caporaso](www.caporaso.us) and [Knight](https://knightlab.colorado.edu/) labs (at Northern Arizona University and University of Colorado, respectively), but the goal is for this to be a very open development effort.
+We accept code submissions as [pull requests](https://help.github.com/articles/using-pull-requests).

 All source code is hosted in the `pyqi GitHub repository <https://github.com/bipy/pyqi/>`_.
-We accept code submissions as `pull requests <https://help.github.com/articles/using-pull-requests>`_.

 Getting help with pyqi
 ----------------------